John P. Andrawis, Mark McClellan & Kevin J. Bozic

 Health care costs have historically grown at about 2% faster than income in the United States.
 One way or another, we have to control health care spending growth, and the onus is on the provider.

-Case Study by John Grady-Benson, Michael Cremins, Elizabeth Olson, Nishwant Swami & Steven Schutzer
+John Grady-Benson, Michael Cremins, Elizabeth Olson, Nishwant Swami & Steven Schutzer

 The Connecticut Joint Replacement Institute has demonstrated that formerly competing independent providers can unite on a common vision to yield drastic improvements in quality, safety, and costs.